Story: Active faults

 The western ramparts of New Zealand’s Southern Alps define a remarkable straight line visible from space – the trace of the Alpine Fault.
 It is the longest active fault in New Zealand.
 Onshore it extends 650 kilometres from Blenheim to Milford Sound.

 No major earthquakes have occurred on the Alpine Fault since Europeans settled in New Zealand.
-Its most recent movements have been determined by tree-ring dating and radiocarbon dating of plant material in trenches dug across the fault.
-Dates from earthquake-triggered landslides and forest disturbance indicate an earthquake around 1460 AD.
-Another quake occurred about 1630, when there was movement along the fault between the Paringa and Ahaura rivers (about 250 kilometres).
+Its most recent movements, determined by tree-ring dating and radiocarbon dating of plant material in trenches dug across the fault, indicate earthquakes around 1460 CE, and around 1630 between the Paringa and Ahaura rivers (about 250 kilometres).
 The most recent earthquake was about 1717, when over 300 kilometres of the fault ruptured, from Milford to the Haupiri River.

-On these occasions there was up to 8 metres of horizontal movement and 1 to 2 metres of uplift along the fault, producing earthquakes with magnitudes of about 8.
-The quakes have not occurred at regular intervals, nor have they been on the same section of the fault.
-The length of time between earthquakes has varied from less than 100 years to over 285 years.
-The period from 1717 to the present is the longest interval between known movements.
+On these occasions, there was over 7 metres of horizontal movement and one metre of uplift along the fault, producing earthquakes with magnitudes of about 8.
+The quakes have not all been on the same section of the fault.

 Rise and fall